Ex-Quinn CEO McCaffrey blames lawyers over guarantees

 Kevin Lunney and Liam McCaffrey. (right) leaving the Central Bank’s inquiry into Quinn Insurance, in Blackhall Place, Dublin.
 Photograph: Dara Mac Dónaill

-Former Quinn Group chief executive Liam McCaffrey claimed on Tuesday that lawyers in A&L Goodbody – acting for the cement to plastics conglomerate – “organised everything” on the legal front of a €1.2 billion refinancing deal over a decade ago that threatened the financial standing of the group’s insurance arm.
+Former Quinn Group chief executive Liam McCaffrey claimed on Tuesday that lawyers in A&L Goodbody – acting for the cement-to-plastics conglomerate – “organised everything” on the legal front of a €1.2 billion refinancing deal more than a decade ago that threatened the financial standing of the group’s insurance arm.

 Mr McCaffrey, also a one-time director of Quinn Insurance Limited (QIL), and Kevin Lunney, a former group executive and QIL director, are subject to an inquiry into their alleged involvement in subsidiaries of the insurer providing guarantees against the group loans – without the knowledge of the insurer’s board or investment committee.